 National Health Corps Director

-Tisha has worked extensively in the areas of strategy development, capacity building, and designing, implementing and evaluating public health related projects, programs and research studies for a range of nonprofit, government, academic and philanthropic institutions internationally and in the United States.
-Prior to joining the National Health Corps team, Tisha worked internationally for six years as a senior projects manager at the Institute for Gender and Development at the University of West Indies in Trinidad and Tobago where she gained direct research and project management experience focusing on the interpersonal dimensions of unequal gender, race, and socioeconomic relations which shape persons’ sexuality, social attitudes, economic positions and degrees of empowerment and vulnerability to violence and disease.
-Tisha’s domestic public health experience includes working at Family Planning Council in Philadelphia as a Senior Training Coordinator, Drexel University School of Public Health as a Research Assistant; the Department of Health and Human Services as a Health Policy Fellow and consultant; and five years as an Associate Editor of a national health care trade publication.
-Tisha holds a Master in Public Health, Health Policy and Management from Drexel University in Philadelphia and a Bachelor of Arts in Journalism from Pennsylvania State University.
+Tisha has worked extensively in the areas of public health program, policy, research and business development, and has designed, supervised and evaluated projects, programs and research studies for a range of nonprofit, government, academic and philanthropic institutions internationally and in the United States.
+Prior to joining the National Health Corps team, Tisha worked as a senior projects manager at the Institute for Gender and Development at the University of West Indies (UWI) in Trinidad and Tobago, where she led a number of United Nations initiatives focused on gender, economic and race health disparities.
+Tisha currently also holds researcher, consultant and lecturer posts at UWI and the University of Pennsylvania focused on gender-based violence and health.
+Tisha holds a Masters in Public Health, Health Policy and Management from Drexel University in Philadelphia and a Bachelor of Arts in Journalism from Pennsylvania State University.

 National Health Corps Florida